The Evolution of the Pennsylvania Wilds Effort – A Timeline

 The PA Wilds Initiative earns a Phoenix Award from the Society of American Travel Writers who state: “No initiative exists in the country on this scale and level of strategic thinking.”

 The regionwide PA Wilds Conference, Natural Assets, Natural Opportunities: Planning, Protecting and Investing in Rural Pennsylvania, is held in Williamsport, to bring all stakeholders together to heighten regional identity and vision and discuss the goals of the Initiative.
 Nationally recognized speakers Ed McMahon of the Urban Land Institute and Ted Eubanks of Fermata, Inc. made keynote remarks.

-Marketing Corp launches the regional visitor site pawilds.com.
-PA Wilds Planning Team holds its first “Progress Briefing” for County Commissioners in St Marys.
+The marketing Corp launches the regional visitor site PAWilds.com.
+The PA Wilds Planning Team holds its first “Progress Briefing” for County Commissioners in St Marys.

-The ombudsman launches www.pawildsresources.org to help businesses and communities understand the big picture strategy behind the Wilds effort and how they can tie in; also publishes the first PA Wilds e-newsletter.
+The ombudsman launches www.pawildsresources.org to help businesses and communities understand the big picture strategy behind the Wilds effort and how they can tie in, and the ombudsman also publishes the first PA Wilds e-newsletter.
 These mark the first of several ‘global messaging’ efforts by the ombudsman and the PA Wilds Planning Team’s Outreach Committee, to help explain the work to the public and create grassroots support.

 DCNR commissioned a program evaluation for the PA Wilds Initiative by the OMG Center for Collaborative Learning as well as an economic assessment by Econsult and the Wharton GeoSpatial Initiative of the impact of the commonwealth’s investment in the PA Wilds.
 Both reports are available online at www.dcnr.state.pa.us/cli.